Kapilvastu Museum: Painted Grey Ware

-Both human and divine figurines reflect not only the socio–cultural, economic and religious modes and thoughts of a community, but also delineate its artistic tradition.
-In the primitive stage of human civilization many symbols as well as anthropomorphic forms had been used to express human emotions and spiritual feelings e.g. snake and mother goddess associated with the ritual of fertility or agriculture, a phenomenon common to all cultures.
-In the study of human figurines many specimens as well as fragments are included which were found in course of excavation, especially from Tilaurākoṭ.
+Both human and divine figurines reflect not only the socio–cultural, economic, and religious modes and thoughts of a community, but also delineate its artistic tradition.
+In the primitive stage of human civilization, many symbols as well as anthropomorphic forms had been used to express human emotions and spiritual feelings e.g. snake and mother goddess associated with the ritual of fertility or agriculture, a phenomenon common to all cultures.
+In the study of human figurines, many specimens as well as fragments are included which were found in the course of excavation, especially from Tilaurākoṭ.
 These figurines hardly reflect any characteristics peculiar to this region alone.
-Bearing the impress of the trends, tastes and fashions of the artistic movements of the Mauryan, Suṅga and Kushāṇa periods, most of them throw light on the common features of the contemporary terracotta art–tradition of northern and eastern India.
+Bearing the impression of the trends, tastes, and fashions of the artistic movements of the Mauryan, Suṅga, and Kushāṇa periods, most of them throw light on the common features of the contemporary terracotta art tradition of northern and eastern India.
 Latter among them were intended for house–decoration, a presumption substantiated by the suspension holes made in plaques found here.

 The study of terracotta of the region leads one to divide them into two groups–one indicating a primitive form and experience and the other showing the impress and formulations of a stylistic advance natural to a progressive art movement in a chronological sequence.
 In form and technique, the former differs from the latter and the primitive type is also being fashioned out by the rural people even in the present day.
 Scholars have described these types as "ageless" in distinction to the second, which is designated as terracotta figurines with the "time variation ".
-The ageless type is characterized by a modeling that reduces the form to a simple description of the main volumes of the figures corresponding to the principal parts of the body.
-These are fashioned entirely by hand by means of such rough and ready Devices as modeling the body, pinching up and pressing down soft clay according to the requirements of the forms.
-Eyes, lips, ears, navel, hair etc. are indicated either by incisions or by strips and pellets separately fashioned and applied on the modeled form.
+The ageless type is characterized by modeling that reduces the form to a simple description of the main volumes of the figures corresponding to the principal parts of the body.
+These are fashioned entirely by hand by means of such rough and ready Devices as modeling the body, pinching up, and pressing down soft clay according to the requirements of the forms.
+Eyes, lips, ears, navel, hair, etc. are indicated either by incisions or by strips and pellets separately fashioned and applied on the modeled form.
 The applique technique is also adapted for delineating ornaments and headdresses.
-The human figurines of these groups have been reported form Tilaurākoṭ area.
+The human figurines of these groups have been reported from the Tilaurākoṭ area.

-Mitra has reported such an ageless type figurine, which was purely hand–modelled and crudely fashioned, from the rampart filling at Tilaurākoṭ.
+Mitra has reported such an ageless type figurine, which was purely hand–modeled and crudely fashioned, from the rampart filling at Tilaurākoṭ.